locnnil/workshop/docs/explanation/interfaces/index.rst

 Summary
 -------

+In |project_markup|, SDKs can act as providers and consumers of resources such as the GPU or file directories.
+Host system resources
+are exposed via the :ref:`system SDK <exp_system_sdk>` that is present in every workshop by design.

-For a workshop to be operational, the plugs defined by the SDKs listed in the workshop definition must at some point *connect* to the appropriate interface slots.
+For a workshop to be operational, the SDKs listed in its definition must *connect* to the resources they expect.

-Such connections are uniformly established via the :ref:`system SDK <exp_system_sdk>` that is quietly present in every workshop, but not immediately visible to its users.
+Such connections are uniformly established via the interface system.

 Interface connections are a mechanism for communication and resource sharing.
-It is an integral part of workshop confinement, ensuring that each workshop operates in its own isolated environment, while still allowing controlled interactions with system resources.
+It is an integral part of workshop confinement, ensuring that each workshop operates in its own isolated environment, while still allowing controlled interactions among the SDKs and with the system.

 Here's how it works from the outside:

-- The :samp:`connections` section of the workshop definition can be used to link plugs to slots within a workshop.
+- The :samp:`connections` section of the workshop definition and the :command:`workshop connect` command can be used to link interface plugs to respective slots, allowing the SDKs to orderly access the resources.

-- The :command:`workshop connect` command establishes a connection between a workshop and a system interface, allowing the workshop to securely access system resources.

 - Conversely, the :command:`workshop disconnect` command
-  terminates existing connections between a workshop and a system interface, revoking the access to system resources granted by the connection.
+  terminates existing interface connections, revoking the access to the resources granted by the connection.

 - Finally, the :command:`workshop connections` command
-  lists all existing connections and their states, providing an overview of how workshops are communicating with the system.
+  lists all existing connections and their states, providing an overview of how workshop connections are laid out.

 Some plugs can be auto-connected to their slots at launch or refresh.
-This behaviour varies by interface, but the overall aim is to provide a reasonably seamless, logical experience.
-For example, mount interface plugs are auto-connected, whereas an SSH interface plug requires manual connection.
+This behaviour varies by interface, but the overall aim is to provide a reasonably seamless, logical experience: the :ref:`mount <exp_mount_interface>` and the :ref:`GPU <exp_gpu_interface>` interfaces are auto-connected, whereas the :ref:`SSH interface <exp_ssh_interface>` requires manual connection.

 .. _exp_system_sdk: